For the most part, 2020 brings a lot of uncertainty.

 Tip: UX strategy is a method that identifies your target users, and how they interact with your platforms in order to make a transaction or inquiry in a simplistic way.
 Take it back to basics and understand what your consumers would be doing during a time where they don’t want to be spending too much and how you can campaign to take care of these needs.

-Whether you'd like to lay low during this tough time, or aim for the stars, see whether advertising is in your best interests now.
+Whether you like to lay low during this tough time, or aim for the stars, see whether advertising is in your best interested now.

-Not only does it keeps cash flow consistent but ignites your brand - making it unforgettable for consistent growth.
+Not only does it keeps cash flow consistent but ignites your brand - making it unforgettable.